Website spoofing. Sounds funny doesn’t it?

 Google does let you check your ad placements.
-And you can also customise where your ads appear, if you’d prefer they are only displayed on specific websites.
+And you can also customise where your ads appear, if you’d prefer that they are only displayed on specific websites.

-But in general spotting an ad placement on a spoofed site can be like spotting a needle in a haystack.
+In general spotting an ad placement on a spoofed site can be like spotting a needle in a haystack.
 But as these kinds of fraud networks tend to use bots, there are other things to keep an eye out for.